 28. Do a crossword puzzle.
 Some newspaper websites have free crosswords online if you don’t have a crossword book.

 29. Watch a virtual concert.
-Festivals and concerts are getting cancelled left and right, but not to worry.
+Festivals and concerts are getting canceled left and right, but not to worry.
 Some artists are putting on virtual concerts so you may be able to catch a vibe over the internets.
 NPR has a list of concerts.

 30. Do a Pinterest project.
 Idk about you but arts and crafts are relaxing to me.
 Get a little creative and try putting together a Pinterest project.

 31. Plant some vegetables.
 We’ll be spending so much time in the house that you may get a chance to watch the plants grow.
 I kid, I kid.
 (But no, actually this could happen.)
 You probably don’t have seeds laying around the house, but you may be able to use seeds from your fruits and vegetables to plant new ones.
 Here’s a video on how to do it.
+Or you can order seeds to start your veggie garden!

 32. Draw.
 Don’t need a lot of tools for this one.
 Put a prop on the table and start doodling.